 H. Howard Cooper is currently the manager of International Three Crown Petroleum, which serves as the sole director of IPC Cayman.
 Mr. Cooper is also the manager Power Petroleum LLC.
 International Three Crown Petroleum was formed by Mr. Cooper in 2005 to identify and purchase oil and gas leases, primarily in the U.S. Rocky Mountain Region.
 Power Petroleum, which was formed by Mr. Cooper in 2007, puts drilling prospects together in Colorado, Montana, Utah and North Dakota.
-From 1996 until February 2005, Mr. Cooper was the chairman of the board of directors of Teton Energy Corporation, a

-U.S. publicly traded company formerly known as Teton Petroleum Company.
+From 1996 until February 2005, Mr. Cooper was the chairman of the board of directors of Teton Energy Corporation, a U.S. publicly traded company formerly known as Teton Petroleum Company.
 Mr. Cooper also served as president and CEO of Teton from 1996 until May 2003.
 During his tenure with Teton, Teton primarily engaged in oil and gas exploration, development, and production in Western Siberia, Russia.
 Prior to joining Teton, Mr. Cooper served as a director and president of American Tyumen, a company he founded in 1996 and which shortly thereafter merged with Teton.
 From 1994 to 1995, Mr. Cooper was a principal with Central Asian Petroleum, an oil and gas company with its primary operations in Kazakhstan.
-From 1992 to 1994 Mr. Cooper served with AIG, an insurance group in New York, evaluating oil and gas projects in Russia.
-From 1981 - 1991, Mr. Cooper was an independent landman developing oil and gas opportunities in the U.S. Rocky Mountain Region.
+From 1992 to 1994 Mr. Cooper was an independent landman developing oil and gas opportunities in the U.S. Rocky Mountain Region.

-Under a stockholders agreement, we have limited authority to participate in the management of IPC Cayman.
+Under a stockholders agreement dated as of November 14, 2009, we have limited authority to participate in the management of IPC Cayman.
 International Three Crown Petroleum LLC as the sole director of IPC Cayman will have the right to make operational decisions with respect to matters affecting the exploration and development of the licenses and permit, including farming out or otherwise disposing of interests to third parties who will agree to assume the obligations to conduct required exploratory and development operations at their cost.